bravok/democracy-de-fence/README.md

 8) As sections are overrun they create obstructions on the ground to slow advancing mobs

-9) Rows of defence get stronger as you retreat - more people defending each subsequent row, as the retreating line doubles up on the next line
+9) Rows of Defence get stronger as you retreat - more people defending each subsequent row, as the retreating line doubles up on the next line

 10) Create a very strong barrier from average citizens